Confederate government of West Virginia: Civilians

-Raids and counter-raids were the rule from 1862-1865 with a continuing guerrilla war in a large part of the state.
+Raids and counter-raids were the rule from 1862 to 1865 with a continuing guerrilla war in a large part of the state.
 In 1863 the future governor of the new state, Arthur I. Boreman, said- "After you get a short distance below the Panhandle...it is not safe for a loyal man to go into the interior out of sight of the Ohio River."
 The ease with which the Jones-Imboden Raid was conducted in 1863 frustrated Maj.
 Gen. Halleck.
 In June 1864 Gov. Boreman asked Gen. David Hunter to exert his forces in the southwestern counties- "The counties between the Great Kanawha and Big Sandy Rivers, in the southern part of the State, have been infested with large bodies of guerrillas from the beginning of the rebellion..."